 I would like to share one of the ideas that most invigorates and informs me as a teacher.
 The idea of “Student Created Content” or SCC.
 I borrow the term from UGC or UCC, “user-generated/created content” which is the motor of Web 2.0 and the internet.
 It is the approach on which I’ve designed my coursebook “We Teach | We Learn”.

 What is SCC?

 I believe we focus too much on “teaching” without giving due attention to “learning”.
 We need to turn things upside down and get out of our tired and worn delivery methods.
 SCC as an approach does that.
-Those interested might listen to this podcast – an excellent summary of the teaching/learning divide.
+Those interested might read this article – where I discuss more about the teaching – learning divide.

 It is an approach.
 There is no “one way” but rather some basic tenants to be followed.
 These are:

 1. The students create the content (worksheets, words, sentences, topics, dialogues that will be used for instructional purposes).
 It is a complete “Personal” approach to language instruction.

 2. It is REAL.
 Not about anything artificial or from a textbook.
 It is about the lives and times of the student and teacher.
 The classroom situation is no longer treated as an artificial “studio” but rather as a meeting place for real events, for real talk about real things that interest the students.

 3. The teacher is also a learner and does what the students do.
 In this fashion, the teacher is not all-knowing but a participant.
 In this “low level” way, the power barrier that exists is diminished and better learning occurs and better modeling of the language.

 4. It is an inductive approach.
 It is a holistic approach.
 The students are first engaged and prior knowledge elicited on the topic.
 Only then, are the students asked to create the content and practice the language first modeled and encountered holistically and in context.